Shelv is a scriptable, plain text notes app with integrated AI features for macOS, written in Rust by the way ™

 I hope I've convinced you to give Shelv a try.

-Not yet, I'm a local first movement fan, and wanted to use Automerge forever, but I want to implement e2e encryption with Rust sever, which is being worked on right now, and it is darn had to do an e2e encrypted scalable sync technically and from product point of view.
+Not yet, I'm a local first movement fan, and wanted to use Automerge since forever, ideally with e2e encryption with a pure Rust server.
+This is something that's being worked on right now, but e2e encrypted scalable sync ain't easy both technically and from a product perspective.

-I am a Helix user myself, but markdown and text are a bit different from code, that said, I would love to support modal editing in the future.
-I do think that some features can be added for just "insert" mode (which is the only mode at the moment) that can enhance editing, for example: jump to a word, press any buttons with a label(vimium style), expand + shrink semantic selection etc. I need to work on Shelv full-time to justify adding vim or helix motions to egui TextEdit, vote with you money I guess, oh wait, I don't have a way to actually recieve money...
+I am a Helix user myself, but markdown and text are a bit different from code.
+That said, I would love to support modal editing in the future.
+Perhaps some features can be added for "insert" mode (which is the only mode at the moment) that can enhance editing, for example: jump to a word, press any buttons with a label(vimium style), expand + shrink semantic selection etc. I need to work on Shelv full-time to justify adding vim or helix motions to egui TextEdit, vote with your money I guess, oh wait, I don't have a way to actually recieve money...